Events

 Research and experience show that gender-sensitive asylum interviewing is critical for women and survivors of gender-based violence (GBV) to feel able to give a full account of the reasons for their claim.
 Without this, there is a risk of poor communication, re-traumatisation, misunderstanding, failure to collect relevant evidence and – consequently – an unfair decision.
 Due to limited guidance[1] and failure to implement existing guidance, evidence suggests that many claimants do not have a good experience at their interview.[2]

-Participants: This workshop is for advocates and caseworkers who work with asylum-seeking and refugee women and survivors of GBV, women with lived experience of the asylum interview process, researchers, decision-makers and campaigners.
+To support improved understanding and good practice, WiRL held its second participatory workshop in which experts from academia and the field shared knowledge and provided guidance based on their own experience as the basis for interactive work with participants.
+This workshop was for advocates and caseworkers who work with asylum-seeking and refugee women and survivors of GBV, women with lived experience of the asylum interview process, researchers, decision-makers and campaigners.

 [1] Hungarian Helsinki Committee.
 (2015) Credibility Assessment in Asylum Procedures – A Multidisciplinary Training Manual, Vol 2; UNHCR.
 (2005) Ensuring Gender Sensitivity in the Context of Refugee Status Determination and Resettlement.
 Module 2 (Resource Package) https://www.refworld.org/reference/manuals/unhcr/2005/en/40043.